Thai Girlfriend, Real Job, Fake University Student

 The hotel (and later, other sources) had a Bangkok home address for Noy on Ramkamhaeng soi 39, which we checked out later, but Noy had moved out long before, with no forwarding address.

 The next lead was Ramkamhaeng University.
-We could not find any record of Noy's Thai name on any graduation list.
+First, we could not find any record of Noy's Thai name on any graduation list.
 In fact, there was no record of Noy's recent attendance at Ramkamhaeng University!
 It appeared that she had just dropped out of her studies more than a year earlier, contrary to what she had been telling William all this time.

 There are a lot of things that people don't tell us because they are embarrassed.
 William had been sending a lot of money by Thai student standards, far more than was necessary to study fulltime at Ramkamhaeng University and not need to work at all.